sharontherese/sharon-kabel/content/post/ratzinger-fabricated-liturgy/index.md

 As I should have suspected, I ran into immediate problems.
 My husband speaks German, and had cast an eyebrow at the spelling and syntax of the journal title.
 I couldn't find anything promising, but Worldcat did suggest another journal: _Theologische Revue_.

+I didn't have an article title.

+I wasn't sure if I had an author - it's unclear if Ratzinger wrote or was simply quoted in the _Theologische Revue_.

+"Volume 20" was published in 1921, not 1990.
+Volume 86 would be the correct volume for 1990.

+"February" helps me, but only if I have the correct journal - which I may not, as I'm already working with significant typos.

+I was not too confident about my interlibrary loan request, but I hoped that the page numbers would lead somewhere.

+I requested volume 86, pp. 103-104.
+Neither page, nor several surrounding pages, made any reference at all to Ratzinger, Gamber, or the liturgical reform.
+What the pages did tell me is that the journal, as its title suggests, focuses on book reviews.

+The journal isn't available online for free, but it is indexed in Google Books.
+On a hunch that maybe there was a review of Gamber's book that maybe quoted Ratzinger, I searched for Gamber's name in volumes 86 and 87.
+I submitted additional requests for pages with Gamber's name on them.
+All of those pages turned out to be irrelevant to my quest.

+In between all of these requests, I constantly double-checked my work.
+Because so many pieces of the citation were wrong or suspect, I had no way of knowing if I was going in the right direction.
+Short of reading the entire run of _Theologische Revue_, this seemingly robust and assuring citation was a total dead end.

+# A similar quotation

+Those familiar with the quotation under review have possibly noticed that it bears a strong resemblance to another Ratzinger quotation:

 # Timeline

 1983: Gamber publishes book in German